 You can’t always mastermind your ride from beginning to end, so you may need to add another stop mid trip if something comes up.
 During your trip, tap on the driver’s info box at the bottom of the screen, then in the ‘Your current trip’ area tap “Add or Change” to add another stop or change your destination.
 The cost of your ride may change if your additional stop adds significant mileage or time.

-It was hard to run an errand in an Uber before the multiple stop feature because most of the time your driver wouldn’t wait for you if your stop was longer than a few minutes.
+Before the multiple destinations feature was added to the Uber app you’d have to request two Ubers to do a round trip, one there and one back.
+Not ideal.
+You could try asking your driver to wait, but most of the time your driver wouldn’t wait for you if your stop was longer than a few minutes.
 Another complication was that the driver would be forced to accept another request as you got close to your destination, so you couldn’t even ask the driver to wait if you wanted to.
-For a round-trip errand you’d have to request two Ubers, one there and one back.
-Not ideal.

-Now, the multiple stops feature allows you to run a there-and-back errand.
-Just remember that your driver will not wait for you if your errand takes more than 3 minutes.
+Now, the multiple stops feature allows you to run a round-trip errand.
+Just remember that your driver will not wait for you if your stop takes more than 3 minutes.
 If it does, they are allowed to end the ride and move on.

 - On the Home screen, tap the ‘Where To?’ text box